2nil-web/svg-spinners/README.md

 ## Install

-Download the repo, and double click on "index.html" file.
+Download the repo and double click on the index.html file.

 ## Usage